mongodb-developer/Google-Cloud-Semantic-Search/README.md

 1. Complete the [security quickstart](https://www.mongodb.com/docs/atlas/security/quick-start/?utm_campaign=devrel&utm_source=cross-post&utm_medium=cta&utm_content=gc-vector-search-demo&utm_term=stanimira.vlaeva).

 1. Add your [connection string](https://www.mongodb.com/docs/atlas/tutorial/connect-to-your-cluster/?utm_campaign=devrel&utm_source=cross-post&utm_medium=cta&utm_content=gc-vector-search-demo&utm_term=stanimira.vlaeva) to `prepare-data/.env`.
    Make sure to replace the placeholders with credentials of the database user you created in the security quickstart.

     **prepare-data/.env**
     ```
     ATLAS_URI="<your-connection-string>"
     ```

+    > Note that you will have to create the file `.env` in the `prepare-data` folder.

 1. Execute `mongoimport` to load the `books.csv` dataset into your database.
 Replace the placeholder with your own connection string.